dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 ![](pgfs-cql-spatial-sanjuan-polygon.png)

-We can convert the polygon to WKT and use it in an `INTERSECTS` spatial predicate (since we are querying points, we could use `WITHIN` instead - it will produce the same result).
+We can convert the polygon to WKT and use it in an `INTERSECTS` spatial predicate (since we are querying points, `WITHIN` could be used as well - it produces the same result).
 To retrieve only water features (Lakes and Reservoirs) we add the condition `type IN ('LK','RSV')`.
 The query URL is:
 ```